My pet's been poisoned, what should I do?

 What steps should I take?

-You should contact your vet or, out of hours, your nearest Vets Now immediately if you suspect your pet has been exposed to any of the substances listed on this page.
 Try to make a note of the toxin’s name, strength and the amount your pet has ingested or been exposed to.
 It would also be handy to give the vet your pet’s approximate weight (click here to find out).
 You should:

 - get your pet to fresh air if the poisoning is primarily from noxious fumes or gas, but don’t put yourself at risk